 We hope these webinars will provide school leaders, SENDCOs and classroom teachers with the opportunity to discover fresh perspectives and share ideas with fellow practitioners.
 The webinars are fully interactive and delivered by a range of specialists including head teachers, SEND specialists and our own staff.
 They provide an excellent entry point to learn more about contemporary challenges facing schools and how Protocol Education can help you deploy practical solutions to meet them.

 Lorraine Petersen has 25 years’ experience in mainstream school environments as a teacher and Head Teacher.
 Nearly 10 years as CEO of Nasen, a charitable organisation supporting all those who work with children and young people with special educational needs and disabilities.
 Lorraine worked on a number of projects with various agencies including the • Department for Education, • the National College of Teaching and Leadership • and UKTI.
 She has been a chair, keynote speaker and workshop facilitator at many national and international events and conferences as well as a consultant for a number of national organisations.
+You can find more information about Lorraine on her website.

 How to View Past Webinars